Thurgood Marshall's School (Public School 103) Special Resource Study

 P.S.
 103 was originally built in 1877 for West Baltimore's white immigrant population, but in 1911 it became a segregated African-American school.
 Thurgood Marshall attended P.S.
 103 from 1st through 8th grade, from 1914 to 1921.
 In adulthood, Marshall became the lead council for the National Association for the Advancement of Colored People (NAACP), a leading civil rights lawyer, and the first African-American U.S. Supreme Court Justice.

 In March 2019, Congress passed Public Law 116-9, The John D. Dingell, Jr. Conservation, Management, and Recreation Act.
 The 2019 Act directs the Secretary of the Interior to conduct a special resource study of P.S.
 103 and any other resources in the neighborhood surrounding P.S.
 103 that relate to the early life of Thurgood Marshall.
-Based on this legislated directive, the National Park Service has initiated the process of analyzing the property for its inclusion as a new unit of the national park system.
-We invite you to participate in this process.
+Based on this legislated directive, the National Park Service analyzed the property for its inclusion as a new unit of the national park system.

-As directed by Congress in 2019, the National Park Service is preparing a special resource study of Public School 103 (P.S.
+As directed by Congress in 2019, the National Park Service prepared a special resource study of Public School 103 (P.S.
 103), the elementary school of former Supreme Court Justice Thurgood Marshall, located at 1315 Division Street, Baltimore, Maryland, and any other resources in the neighborhood surrounding P.S.
 103 that relate to the early life of Thurgood Marshall to evaluate their potential for inclusion within the National Park Service system.
-The National Park Service will use this website to display public information throughout the course of this study.
-Meeting dates and locations will be posted here, along with the project updates and information about how to submit comments online or via mail.